Noble rot

 Noble rot (pourriture noble; Edelfäule; Muffa nobile; Aszúsodás) is the beneficial form of a grey fungus, Botrytis cinerea, affecting wine grapes.
-Infestation by Botrytis requires moist conditions.
-If the weather stays wet, the damaging form, "grey rot", can destroy crops of grapes.
-Grapes typically become infected with Botrytis when they are ripe.
+Infestation by Botrytis requires warm and humid conditions, typically around 20 C and above 80% humidity.
+If the weather stays wet, the undesirable form, "bunch rot" or "grey rot", adversely affects winemaking by disrupting fermentation and changing the taste, aroma, and appearance of the final wine Grapes typically become infected with cinerea when they are ripe.
 If they are then exposed to drier conditions and become partially raisined, this form of infection is known as noble rot.
 Grapes picked at a certain point during infestation can produce particularly fine and concentrated sweet wine.
-Wines produced by this method are known as botrytized wines.
+Wines produced by this method are known as botrytized wines, and are considered a distinct category of dessert wines.

+The primary distinction between botrytized wines and other naturally sweet, non-fortified sweet wines, such as late-harvest wines, ice wines, or straw/raisin wines, lies in the range and richness of aroma compounds generated by Botrytis cinerea.
+Significant differences are also evident in other components, like sugar alcohol and acid composition, due to microbial activity.
+Descriptors frequently used for these wines highlight flavours of peach, apricot, pear, quince, raisin, and honey, along with unique "botrytis" or roti characteristics.
+Additionally, a notable feature of botrytized wines is their high acid content, which prevents them from tasting cloying, even with sugar levels often exceeding 200 g/L.